-Thanks to a recent update the Fitbit Surge and Charge HR can automatically detect when you're exercising, and will automatically log the session.
+Thanks to a post-launch update, the Fitbit Surge and Charge HR can automatically detect when you're exercising, and will automatically log the session.
 You can then go through and tag these, be it a run in the park, a Zumba session or even just a power walk to the bus stop.
 Tagging will improve the accuracy of the session, and give your data more colour to look back on.

 Connect to Strava